Our Curriculum Intent

 At Greenholm Primary School, we use the DfE’s National Curriculum for English (2014) to guide the teaching of writing throughout the school.
 This encompasses both transcription (handwriting and spelling) and composition (articulating ideas and structuring them in speech and writing).
 Any writing task undertaken by pupils is underpinned by a focus on audience and purpose, in order for children to be aware of who they are writing for and why they are writing.

 Pupils begin to use the school handwriting script in EYFS, where pupils are provided with opportunities to write their own thoughts in a variety of independent and supported settings in both indoor and outdoor environments.
 They begin to form letters correctly and this continues throughout the school.
 Pupils have the chance to articulate their own ideas linked to class texts or their own interests and this forms the basis for the composition of their writing.
 Across the school, there is a focus on analysing good quality writing for audience and purpose to form a basis for children’s own writing.
 Writing is then modelled by the teacher before children are given opportunities to rehearse the skills they have learnt and apply them in a range of independent contexts.
 As pupils move into KS2, they are expected to plan their writing and write for a wider range of audiences, purposes and in a variety of genres.

-Spelling is taught weekly in school according the spelling appendix.
+Spelling is taught weekly in school according to the spelling appendix.
 Pupils are introduced to a rule through a taught lesson and spellings are sent home for homework.
 Following this, pupils are given a weekly spelling test.

 Handwriting is timetabled weekly across the school and pupils are taught the importance of clear and neat presentation.
-They are introduced to the school script in EYFS and are given opportunity to develop their own style, with the aim of having developed a handwriting which is fluent, joined and legible by the end of Year 4.
+They are introduced to the school script in EYFS and are given the opportunity to develop their own style, with the aim of having developed handwriting which is fluent, joined and legible by the end of Year 4.